juju/docs/src/en/wip-storage.md

 EXAMPLE
 --------------

-A while back I modified the PostgreSQL charm to use the storage feature.
-You can find my branch at https://code.launchpad.net/~axwalk/charms/trusty/postgresql/trunk.
+There is a modified version of the PostgreSQL charm using the storage feature.
+You can find the branch at https://code.launchpad.net/~axwalk/charms/trusty/postgresql/trunk.
 If you're interested in seeing the changes required to the charm, they're here: http://bazaar.launchpad.net/~axwalk/charms/trusty/postgresql/trunk/revision/112 (4 lines of code, 4 lines of YAML - not bad!)

 Anyway, here's how you can go about using the new feature.